bsnes-emu/bsnes/docs/index.md

 About this document
 -------------------

-This is the unofficial higan README, a community-maintained introduction and reference.
+This is the semi-official higan manual, a community-maintained introduction and reference.
 It may be out of date
 by the time you read this,
 and it may contain errors or omissions.
-If you find something that's wrong, or you have a suggestion, see "Unofficial higan resources" below.
+If you find something that's wrong, or you have a suggestion, post a message on the official higan forum.

 Official higan resources
 ------------------------